Evagan2018/SDS-Examples/ST/B-U585I-IOT02A/README.md

 ## Projects

 - **`DataTest.cproject.yml`**: Verifies SDSIO interface on hardware.
-- **`AlgorithmTest.cproject.yml`**: Verifies a EI Continuous Motion Recognition algorithm with recording and playback of SDS data files.
+- **`AlgorithmTest.cproject.yml`**: Verifies a EI Continuous Motion Recognition algorithm with recording (on hardware only) and playback of SDS data files.

 ## Build Targets